This small former gold mining town lies close to the Tamar River, around 40 kms from Launceston in Tasmania’s North East.

 And from the amount of kids running around trying to find them all, it’s a big hit!

-Absolutely yes!
-Beaconsfield is one of the best attractions we have visited in Tasmania.
-We easily spent 4 hours wandering and enjoying everything on offer.
-It’s good value for money, with enough variety to keep everyone entertained.
+We easily spent four hours wandering around and enjoying everything on offer.
+It’s great value for money, with enough variety to keep everyone entertained.

-There is so much to see and do here, and this post doesn’t even come close to scratching the surface of Beaconsfield.
+There is so much to see and do here, and this post doesn’t even come close to scratching the surface of whats on offer at Beaconsfield Mine & Heritage Centre.